 Can one really have too many towers?
 This impressive fairytale castle has some real thought behind the design: the four big towers represents the four seasons, the twelve smaller towers represents the 12 months, the 52 rooms the number of weeks in a year and the 365 windows represent the number of days in a year!
 The castle is privately owned (yes, seriously) but the castle garden is open to visitors.

 Located in Copenhagen, the capital of Denmark, this castle is a given.
 It’s one of the Royal Castles of Denmark and the easiest to get to.
 The castle is used as a museum today so it’s possible to see this beauty from the inside too.

 7. Fredriksholm castle

 Definitely one of the coolest castles in Denmark!
 It’s massive, surrounded by a lake and has a huge beautiful garden where you can go for a stroll.
 It’s a real “wow factor” castle, so much that it was even the setting of the movie The Prince and me.
-Frederiksborg Slot is the largest Renaissance castle in Scandinavia and has the Museum of National History of Denmark meaning you even get to see this cool place on the inside!
+Frederiksborg Slot is the largest Renaissance castle in Scandinavia and is home to the Museum of National History of Denmark, meaning you even get to see this cool place on the inside!
 Inevitably, it is also referred to as the Danish or Scandinavian Versailles.

 You can easily get there by taking the bus or train from Copenhagen, and it takes approx. 45 minutes.